vulgo/prime-b460i-plus-hackintosh/README.md

 ### System Integrity Protection

-The `csrutil` EFI command from `AcidAnthera/OpenCorePkg` is available from the EFI shell.
-System Integrity Protection can be enabled/disabled with `csrutil toggle`
+The `csrutil` command from `AcidAnthera/OpenCorePkg` is available from the EFI shell.
+System Integrity Protection can be enabled/disabled in NVRAM with, for example, `csrutil enable` and `csrutil disable 0x803`

+The default in `config.plist` is `enabled`, resetting NVRAM will re-enable System Integrity Protection.
+Use `csrutil` in EFI shell to disable it, for example, while adding a `.VolumeIcon` to the `/System/Volumes/Preboot/UUID` directory, or at the root of the `Preboot` volume, or for root patching with OpenCore Legacy Patcher

 ### USB